Package holiday compensation claims

 - It is also useful to take a photograph of the vehicle that has caused the accident making sure that the registration is shown

 - Photographs of the negligent motorist’s licence documents are very important too

 In terms of injuries, it is crucial that you seek medical advice/treatment as soon as you possibly can after the accident as this is a requirement.
 There are some countries, such as Spain, who can refuse to deal with your claim for soft tissue injuries if you have not sought medical treatment within the first 72 hours of the accident.
 So, don’t delay as it could prevent you from successfully claiming.

 Time limits also vary depending on where the incident occurred.
 For example, in France you have as long as 10 years to claim yet in Spain, the applicable period is only one year.

 If you have had an accident while travelling in Europe, our specialist solicitors could help you successfully obtain compensation.
-Please call us on 0203 816 0065 for some free initial advice.
+Please call us on 0203 816 0065.